 THE Crucial FOUR DIFFERENCE – MOUNTAIN GROWN

-Less sunlight requires more efficient use of the sunlight during the process of photosynthesis.
-This requires higher levels of chlorophyll which results in the bright green color of “matcha.”
+Less sunlight requires more efficient use of the sun during the process of photosynthesis.
+This requires higher levels of chlorophyll, which results in the bright green color of “matcha.”
 Sunlight converts L’Theanine to catechins.
-Less sunlight creates more L’Theanine.
+Less sunlight creates more L-Theanine.
 At the same time, less sunlight increases the level of Caffeine.
-It is this balance of L’Theanine and Caffeine that creates the alert calmness of a modern warrior typical of “matcha.”
+It is this balance of L-Theanine and Caffeine that creates the alert calmness of a modern warrior typical of “matcha.”

 Farm Fresh: The mountains where our tea grows is about 1.5 hours drive from our factory.
-This is critical especially in the case of green tea.
-Tea is very energetic (bioactive) and as soon as it is removed from its life cycle (harvested) is heats up due to enzymatic activity and degrades rapidly.
+This is critical, especially in the case of green tea.
+Tea is very energetic (bioactive), and as soon as it is removed from its life cycle (harvested), it heats up due to enzymatic activity and degrades rapidly.
 This heat is a reflection of the strength of the enzymes and the high level of energy in the tea leaves.
-Some botanicals can be frozen and delivered into the freeze dry process in frozen form since the first step after cleaning is freezing in any case.
-However, tea leaves should not be frozen and must be delivered absolutely farm fresh into our freeze dryer.
+Some botanicals can be frozen and delivered into the freeze-drying process in frozen form since the first step after cleaning is freezing in any case.
+However, tea leaves should not be frozen and must be delivered farm-fresh into our freeze dryer.
 This makes the logistics of delivery and processing quite challenging but possible for us due to our location very near to the mountain tea.

-Crucial FOUR’s Freeze Dried Technology: This evolutionary and transitional process preserves the health benefits of the fresh tea in a stable form (dry powder) that is highly bio-active as well as highly bioavailable.
-It is largely this process that explains the superior quality and efficacy of our matcha green tea.
+Crucial FOUR’s Freeze-Dried Technology: This revolutionary and transitional process preserves the health benefits of the fresh tea in a stable form (dry powder) that is highly bio-active as well as highly bioavailable.
+It is mostly this process that explains the superior quality and efficacy of our matcha green tea.
 Tea is a complex living organism

 where higher levels of intelligence operate through patterns of association and encoded information in the structure and function of the components.

-Analysis of the individual components and chemistry per say is not an incorrect analytical system but must exist together with and compliment the more holistic approach where we come to understand how the plant’s activity moves through the body with higher levels of interaction and organization.
-Order, information, programming, and communication are essential ingredients of every biological system and our proprietary freeze dryers are the best method to keep this all intact
+Analysis of the individual components and chemistry per se is not an incorrect analytical system but must exist together with and complement the more holistic approach where we come to understand how the plant’s activity moves through the body with higher levels of interaction and organization.
+Order, information, programming, and communication are essential ingredients of every biological system, and our proprietary freeze dryers are the best method to keep this all intact

-This unique process provides a highly bioactive and bioavailable tea powder which makes our matcha green tea the highest attainable quality.
+This unique process provides a highly bioactive and bioavailable tea powder, which makes our matcha green tea the highest available quality.